thijssnelleman/CostOfReproducibility/NeurIPS/2022/reviews/Sampling in Constrained Domains with Orthogonal-Space Variational Gradient Descent.md

 ### Configuration
 _Given the (hyper)parameters, including semantic parameters, of the method: How much effort would it take to acquire the algorithm configurations used for their results, and compare against their budgetary constraints?_

-[8]
+[7]

 Hyperparameter stated in algorithm 1.
 This is not mentioned after.
-Default values can be found in the code, but it would have to be 'guessed' that these were actually used for the presented experiments.
+Default values can be found in the code, but it would have to be assumed that these were actually used for the presented experiments.

 ### Experimental Procedure
 _Given the experimental set-up of the work, how difficult is it to set up a new experiment, similar to those presented in the original work, with the same procedure?_